caraml-dev/turing/docs/how-to/create-a-router/configure-traffic-rules.md

 ### Routes

 You should also select one or more routes from the drop-down list that would be activated if the rule is triggered.
-The default route cannot be selected in any of traffic rules.
-As for non-default routes, they could be attached to zero or more traffic rules.
+A route can be attached to zero or more traffic rules.

 * If a route is attached to some traffic rule, then Turing will only send request to this route if the request meets this rule's conditions.
 * If a route is not attached to any of the traffic rules, then Turing will call this route with every incoming request.